shadi-fsai/modeluniversity/README.md

 ## Data generation and Evals

-'poetry run datagen' generates the training/test data 'poetry run transform_to_trainable_json' prepares the data for unsloth training 'poetry run evals' runs the evaluations
+1. 'poetry run datagen' generates the training/test data

+2. 'poetry run transform_to_trainable_json' prepares the data for unsloth training

-Use this to train your 3.2 1b model and push it to huggingface: https://colab.research.google.com/drive/12RH6ojAY_TFvQ02ZLvQdjFe944o0IIDQ#scrollTo=FqfebeAdT073
+3. Use this to train your 3.2 1b model and push it to huggingface: https://colab.research.google.com/drive/12RH6ojAY_TFvQ02ZLvQdjFe944o0IIDQ#scrollTo=FqfebeAdT073

+4. 'poetry run evals' runs the evaluations